 Model 101 Pros and Cons

 This model comes with a rosin, case and bow, all of which are essential for the violinist just starting out.
 This is a handmade violin that comes in all standard sizes.
 It is described by consumers as both dependable and beautiful.
 The round, warm tone and overall playability make the 101 a great motivating tool for new students.

 Some consumers report being somewhat disappointed with this violin, but in general, these complaints came from consumers who classified themselves as advanced violinists.
 This is not a model designed for more advanced players.

 It’s a starter kit designed for beginners who are interested in learning how to play the violin.
 It is also a lower priced model that doesn’t use the best quality wood.
 None of this should come as a surprise, which is why some of the reviews are a bit confusing.
 If you are looking for a beginner model built with higher quality material should check out the Ricard Bunnel G2 violin instead.

 DZ Strad Violin Review Conclusion and Rating

 We received quite a bit of mixed feedback regarding the quality of this violin, with positive reviews coming mostly from beginners and negative ones generally coming from more advanced students.
-Most agree that for the price, it performs as expected but it’s definitely not the right violin for advanced players and it’s not marketed as such.
+Most agree that for the price, it performs as expected, but it’s definitely not the right violin for advanced players.
+No surprise, really, since it is not marketed as such.

 Well-built and offering warm tones, with a lightweight frame, quality bow and sturdy carrying case, the D Z Strad Violin Model 101 is a good option for the beginner who is just learning the ropes, but it’s definitely not a violin that can keep up with you as your skill level increases.
 Consumers who purchased this model gave it a rating of four out of five stars for reasonable pricing, solid build and overall quality.